Itinerary – March Basketball in Kansas City

 Afterwards, fill up at a breakfast or brunch spot—you’ll need your energy.
 Try Meshuggah Bagels in the Power & Light District for authentic bagels and schmears, The Corner Restaurant in Westport for farm-fresh fare and Rye at the Country Club Plaza for comfort food favorites.

 Meanwhile, all first-floor venues plus No Other Pub in the KC Live!
-Block will offer brunch from Thursday through Sunday, 9 a.m. to 1 p.m., including Guy Fieri's Dive & Taco Joint, County Road Ice House, Johnny's Tavern, McFadden’s Sports Saloon, The Dubliner and more.
+Block will offer brunch from Thursday through Sunday, 9 a.m. to 1 p.m., including Guy Fieri's Dive & Taco Joint, County Road Ice House, Johnny's Tavern, McFadden’s Sports Saloon and more.
 Then grab a cup of joe from local pop-up KC Coffee Collective, which will be set up in the Live!
 Block for all brunch-goers.

 Have a little more time to spare?
 Head out to Adam’s Mark Hotel near Kauffman and Arrowhead stadiums, where hidden gem Distrikt Biskuit House slings one of the tastiest fried chicken sandwiches in the city.